bobbruno/MaskRCNNWorkshop/workshop/content/200-obj-detection-train/100-via-command-line.md

 chapter = false
 weight = 100
 +++
+**These steps should already be done on your account.
+They are here for your reference, in case you want to repeat the lab on another account.
+Please proceed to the next page.**

 **Only follow these instructions if you haven't done the [Via Amazon Console]({{< relref "200-via-console" >}}) steps.**

 To follow this option, you'll need: